KUL-recon-lab/course_nucmed_tech/latex/main.md

 \end{align}
 ```

-where the regional uniformity is computed by applying ([98](#eq:int_unif)) to a small line interval containing only 5 pixels, and this for all possible vertical and horizontal line intervals.
+where the regional uniformity is computed by applying [](#eq:int_unif) to a small line interval containing only 5 pixels, and this for all possible vertical and horizontal line intervals.
 The differential uniformity is always a bit smaller than the integral uniformity, and insensitive to gradual changes in image intensity.

 In an image of 64 × 64 with 10000 counts per pixel, the integral uniformity due to Poisson noise only is about 4%, typical specifications are a bit larger, e.g. 4.5%.